 An opportunity to explore the practical use of Havening Techniques

+Join this workshop and learn how to use Havening to empower yourself and others in practical, effective and comfortable ways.
 Our focus will be on exploring how we can change our perspective and emotional responses more easily and pleasantly than we might imagine; and in increasing our wellbeing, through accessing pleasant memories, sharing our experiences and utilising Havening Touch and several Havening Techniques.

 About Havening: a better way of living through neuroscience